aria-7553/discord-search/README.md

 - Suggests similar commands if `help [command]` is.. similar to another command

 #### Info command
-- An `info` command that gets the desciption and owner from [the application page](https://discord.com/developers/applications) and the GitHub page and invite link from the config file
+- An `info` command that gets the description and owner from [the application page](https://discord.com/developers/applications) and the GitHub page and invite link from the config file

 #### Prefix command
 - A `prefix` command that sets the prefix for the guild, which works for every command in addition to `@bot` and the prefixes you set for your groups